grintor/ec2-backup/README.md

 All you need to provide is the region, and your aws key and secret.
 It's great for dropping on your webhost and adding to a cron job. make sure to put the script in the same dirrectory as the aws.phar file: https://github.com/aws/aws-sdk-php/releases This was written with the aws phar version 3.19.32.

+BE CAREFUL!
+This will reboot all your instances when it runs, so you need to schedule it to run appropriately